 How to solve Razer mouse freezing problems

 Here are 8 solutions for you to try.
-You may not have to try them all; just work your way down until you find the one works for you.
+You may not have to try them all; just work your way down until you find the one that works for you.

 - Reinstall your Razer mouse driver